Aipcecodes/codes/SK - The Code of Journalistic Ethics.md

 ### VII.
 THE JOURNALIST AND HIS OR HER COLLEAGUES

-1. The journalist must not publish someone’s else text, part of a text, photograph or other work or records as its own.
+1. The journalist must not publish someone's else text, part of a text, photograph or other work or records as its own.
 2. If the journalist wants to publish the same or similar article in multiple media, he or she must alert all media.
-This also applies to cases where two journalists from two different media work on an interview together and they publish it in own media under own name without mentioning the colleague’s name.
+This also applies to cases where two journalists from two different media work on an interview together and they publish it in own media under own name without mentioning the colleague's name.
 3. The journalist has an obligation to discover and publish the unethical and unlawful actions of his or her colleagues.

 ### VIII.
 THE CENSORSHIP